 Global value-chain analyses often shed little light on the working conditions of garment and textile workers.
 The major chains and retailers can be unaware of how many homeworkers are actually involved in fulfilling their orders, or may turn a blind eye to the working conditions of this segment of their workforce (Carr et al. 2000).

-More on WIEGO’s work in the garment sector, see the Global Trade section on Garment Workers.
+More on WIEGO’s work in the garment sector.

 ILO Home Work Convention (C177)

 An international Home Work Convention (C177) was approved by the International Labour Conference in 1996.
 C177 calls for national policies to promote equality of treatment between homeworkers and other wage earners.
 It also specifies areas where such equality of treatment should be promoted, including inclusion in labour force statistics.
 See the full text of C177.

 Around the globe, home-based worker organizations have advocated for their national governments to ratify and implement C177.
 But 20 years later, only 10 countries had ratified it; most are Eastern European - the European Commission adopted a recommendation calling on all European Union governments to ratify the convention in 1998 (McCormick & Schmitz 2001).

 Legal Protection in Thailand